deckhouse/deckhouse/ee/modules/350-node-local-dns/docs/USAGE.md

 title: "The node-local-dns module: usage"
 ---

-## An example of configuring a custom DNS for a pod
+## An example of configuring a custom DNS for a Pod

 ```yaml
 apiVersion: v1